peter88213/nvhelp-en/source/character_view.rst

    If you want to use a tag more than once, make sure you use the same spelling in the different places.

-Major character
+Major Character
 ---------------

-With the **Major character** checkbox you can change the character status.
+With the **Major Character** checkbox you can change the character status.

 .. note::
    The character status is only for visual distinction.
 It has no